henneberger/cv/README.md

  - Formatted to US Letter paper

 # To Run
 You will need the proper Helvetica Neue fonts in the path, which can be found online.
+Then build and run the docker container.
 Execute this command to generate the cv and a cv.pdf will hopefully appear.
 ```
 ./dockercmd.sh xelatex cv.tex
 ```